With so much content competing for attention on the Internet, do you ever wonder if you start a blog if your content stands a chance?

 - Record Skype interviews (with or without you making an appearance on-screen) with Pamela for Windows, or eCamm’s Call Recorder for Mac.

 - Or keep it simple with a tool you may already have; Powerpoint and Keynote presentation software both allow you to talk over slides and record a video you can easily upload to your blog as I did here.

 So what are the most effective ways to use video on your blog?

 - You can drop videos onto any landing pages where you want visitors to opt-in to your email list.
 A quick video describes your blog – and what they’ll get from subscribing – will motivate them to sign up.

-- You can also sell products from your website with on-screen walk-throughs of your products or services.
+- You can also sell products and make money from your website with on-screen walk-throughs of you or your affiliate products or services.
 Show how existing customers use your offerings, and the results they could get.

 - You can interview happy customers and incorporate their testimonials in a video.

 And remember, don’t just post these videos on your YouTube channel: Facebook, Twitter, Google+ and Pinterest can all share videos now.

 Successful videos are short and to the point – video viewers are an impatient bunch, so keep it moving and you’ll keep them engaged.
 As a rule of thumb, try to keep promotional videos less than one minute.
 A product walk-through or how-to may need a little longer, but try not to exceed three minutes.